Negative energy blowup results for the focusing Hartree hierarchy via identities of virial and localized virial type: Introduction

 with $\phi_0\in H^2(\mathbb{R}^d)$, the function

 is a particular solution of ($\ref{label_1}$) provided that $t\mapsto \phi(t)$ is a solution of the Hatree equation

 with $\phi(0)=\phi_0$.
-Initial conditions of the form (\ref{label_2}) are sometimes termed {\it factorized} initial data.
 In accordance with the usual nomenclature for ($\ref{label_3}$) (and, more generally, nonlinear Schr\"odinger equations), we will say that the hierarchy ($\ref{label_1}$) has {\it defocusing} nonlinearity when $\mu=1$, and {\it focusing} nonlinearity when $\mu=-1$.
+Similarly, the GP hierarchy has an analogous relationship with the cubic nonlinear Schr\"odinger equation.

-This infinite system of equations arises in the study of the mean field limit of quantum mechanical systems, where the pairwise interactions between quantum particles are governed by the potential $V$ (see for instance \cite{S}).
-When $V$ is taken to be the Dirac measure $\delta(x)$, $(\ref{label_1})$ becomes the {\it Gross-Pitaevskii (GP) hierarchy} (see, e.g. \cite{ESY,ESY2,KM} as well as \cite{CPT,CPHigher,CH,CHPS,KSS,S} and the references cited therein).
+The present work is motivated by work of Chen, Pavlovic, and Tzirakis \cite{CPT}, in which the authors establish mass conservation, energy conservation, and virial identities for the GP hierarchy, and use these along to establish negative energy blowup for finite variance initial data in that setting.
+Our analysis also relies on a class of ideas surrounding the quantum de Finetti theorem of Hudson and Moody \cite{HM}, which has recently become a key tool in the analysis of hierarchies of the form ($\ref{label_1}$) -- for an overview of such arguments, we refer to work of Lewin, Nam and Rougerie \cite{LNR} in the setting of the Hartree hierarchy, and works of Chen, Hainzl, Pavlovic and Seringer \cite{CHPS,CHPS2} for the GP hierarchy (where the quantum de Finetti result played a key role in the proof of unconditional uniqueness for the hierarchy), as well as the references cited in these works.

-In the present work, we establish a class of identities for solutions to ($\ref{label_1}$) which hold in analogy to the usual virial identities for nonlinear Schr\"odinger equations.
+In this paper, we continue this line of study to establish a class of identities for solutions to ($\ref{label_1}$) which hold in analogy to the usual virial identities for nonlinear Schr\"odinger equations.
 As an application of these ideas, we invoke the classical argument of Glassey \cite{G} to show that certain classes of negative energy solutions must blow up in finite time, under the assumption of initially finite variance (see Theorem $\ref{label_5}$ below).
 Moreover, under certain hypotheses on the potential $V$, we establish negative energy blowup in the absence of the finite variance assumption.
 This result is in the spirit of a result due to Ogawa and Tsutsumi \cite{OT} for the nonlinear Schr\"odinger equation; see also work of Hirata \cite{H} for a related result for the Hartree equation.
 The main tool (and the main novelty of the present work) is the derivation of a class of localized virial identities, the derivation of which in the hierarchy setting produces a number of additional terms which must be dealt with carefully.